 Judge Alonso is very active in the Illinois legal community.
 While on the Circuit Court, he served on the Illinois Supreme Court Special Committee on Capital Cases, and as Faculty for both the Illinois Judicial Conference and the New Judge Seminar.
 Judge Alonso remains active in the Illinois Judges Association, the Chicago Inn of Court and the Lawyers Club of Chicago.
-Judge Alonso also volunteers with a number of local nonprofits, including the Daniel Murphy Scholarship Fund, and Cristo Rey Jesuit High School.
-He is a Lecturer at Law at UChicago Law School and Adjunct at UIC Law School.
+Judge Alonso also volunteers with a number of local nonprofits, including the Daniel Murphy Scholarship Fund, Cristo Rey Jesuit High School and the Lawyers’ Assistance Program.

 Judge Alonso received his Bachelor of Arts from the University of Miami and his Juris Doctorate from George Washington University in Washington, D.C.
-Judge Alonso served on the Illinois Supreme Court Commission on Professionalism from 2017-2020.
+Judge Alonso has served on the Illinois Supreme Court Commission on Professionalism since 2017.

 Honorable Jeffrey I. Cummings